I Thought It Was a Bargain!

 Semi Aniline – These full and top grain leathers have also been immersion dyed, but are finished with a pigment or thin finishing coat, giving more protection without covering the look of its natural markings.

 Protected – Also called pigmented leather, it has pigment and a protective coating applied to create a barrier and uniform color.

-Nubuck – Also called reverse suede, they are made from aniline leathers that have been sanded or brushed to create a velvet-lie texture, but are susceptible to staining.
+Nubuck – Also called reverse suede, they are made from aniline leathers that have been sanded or brushed to create a velvet-like texture, but are susceptible to staining.

 Suede – This s a napped leather made from the underside of a hide, and while it is thinner and less durable than a top or full grain, it is liked for its soft texture.

-Carroll Leather is has Purely Protected leathers that reduce the scratching, fading, staining and color variations found in aniline leathers.
-Hides are available for custom upholster through Fabric House.
+Carroll Leather has Purely Protected leathers that reduce the scratching, fading, staining and color variations found in aniline leathers.
+Hides are available for custom upholstery through Fabric House.

 How long should leather last?

 Let’s consider how long a sofa will last with real leather vs a bonded leather one.
 Some leather sofas are treasured for 20 years or more with proper care and maintenance, whereas a bonded leather piece may only last 2 – 4 years with proper care and gentle use, because it has a tendency to peel or flake.

 So let’s talk about the care and maintenance.
 Recently we had a sofa cushion brought in to Fabric House that looked like it had acid poured on it, had a hole and a lot of stains.
 The owner said they had tried various cleaning products and it apparently just got worse and worse.
 So let’s go over the proper care and cleaning of leather so you don’t have something like this happen to you!